eea/garie-sentry-metrics/readme.md

 ```

 ### Configuring the filters
-For configuring the filters we have to build a json object
+For configuring the filters we have to build a json object.
 Operators can be:
 equals, contains, startsWith, or, and, not
 equals, contains, startsWith has 2 operands: field and value